freeCodeCamp/guide/src/pages/javascript/angularjs-interview-questions/index.md

 Question: Explain ng-repeat directive.
 Answer: The ng-repeat directive is the most used and very useful AngularJS Directive feature.
 It iterates over a collection of items and creates DOM elements.
 It constantly monitors the source of data to re-render a template in response to change.

+Question: What are the advantages of using Angularjs ?
+Answer: 1.AngularJS provides facility to develop dynamic Single Page Application by writing code in a clean and maintainable manner
+2.AngularJS provides two way data binding facilities.
+DOM manipulation is easy because of this feature 3.AngularJS supports dependency injection that helps developer to reuse component 4.AngularJS provides reusable components 5.
+Developer can write minimum code and achieve more functionality.
+6.AngularJS applications can run on all major browsers and platforms like  Android and iOS based phones/tablets 7.AngularJS is maintained by Google.
+So there is large development community.